aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

    ```
 5. Pull your latest credentials into `~/.aws/credentials`

-6. Go into `guidance-for-overhead-imagery-inference-on-aws` directory and execute the following commands to install npm packages
+6. Go into `guidance-for-overhead-imagery-inference-on-aws` directory and execute the following commands to install npm packages:
    ```
    npm i
    ```